jwmwalrus/bumpy/README.md

 #### init

-The `init` command initializes the repository's version --i.e., it creates the version file.
+The `init` command initializes the repository's version --i.e., it creates the configuration and the version files.

 Detailed information aobut the `init` command can be otained with:
 ```bash